A Tour of The Winspear Centre in Edmonton

-In Edmonton, there are several places where you can go and listen to live music, but one of the best is The The Winspear Centre.
-This is where the Edmonton Symphony Orchestra (ESO) is housed, and The Winspear put on several concerts and events here throughout the year.
-One Halloween, I went to a screening of the 1929 silent film of The Phantom of the Opera complete with a live accompanying organ.
+In Edmonton, there are several places where you can go and listen to live music, but one of the best is The Winspear Centre.
+The Edmonton Symphony Orchestra (ESO) plays here.
+The Winspear also puts on several concerts and events throughout the year.
+One Halloween, I went to a screening of the 1929 silent film The Phantom of the Opera, which had a man playing the organ as a musical accompaniment.
 It was pretty cool.

 Next, we were taken to a rehearsal room for the ESO, which can also be rented out as a venue space for meetings, corporate parties, and other events.
-The rehearsal room is soundproof – so if someone is practising in the room those outside the room won’t be able to hear anything.
-Of course, complete soundproofing a room can come with some unexpected problems.
-Once a famous rock back (whose name rhymes with The Bowling Phones) paid to use the rehearsal room at the Winspear Centre to practice for a concert they were having in Edmonton.
+The rehearsal room is completely soundproof.
+If someone is practising inside the rehearsal room, then anyone outside won’t be able to hear anything.
+Soundproofing a place can come with some unexpected problems though.
+Once a famous rock band (whose name rhymes with The Bowling Phones) paid to use the Winspear’s rehearsal room to practice for a concert they were having.
 Two bouncers stood outside the door to make sure no one outside the band went inside.
-Three days later when the band was done with the rehearsal space staff went inside and found the room was trashed.
-Of course going into the room now you wouldn’t know that (some poor custodian probably had a hell of a time cleaning everything up).
+Three days later staff went into the room and found it had been trashed.
+Going in there now you’d never know that this had happened.
+Some poor custodians probably had a hell of a time cleaning everything up.

 For the next (and final portion of this tour) we went to the main stage for The Winspear Centre.
-Like the soundproof rehearsal room The Winspear was designed with sound in mind, and making sure everything in the concert hall sound spectacular.
+Like the soundproof rehearsal room, The Winspear was designed with sound in mind and making sure everything in the concert hall sound spectacular.
 The Winspear is actually located right above the light rail transit line for Edmonton, but you would never know that going into the concert hall.
 You don’t hear the rumble of the train, or the dinging announcements stating “Next stop Stadium Station.”
-Speaking from personal experience (I got to sing at The Winspear Centre back in the day with my High School Choir class) the acoustics/sound at The Winspear is fantastic.
+Speaking from personal experience (I got to sing at The Winspear Centre years ago with my high school choir class) the acoustics/sound at The Winspear is fantastic.
 No weird echoes, or reverb.
 Another thing I love about how The Winspear was designed is the seating.
 I don’t think there’s a bad seat in the house.

-Probably the thing The Winspear is most known for is their large pipe organ (The Davis Concert Organ) that it has on the stage.
-The pipe organ has only been played a few times in concert because there are only a few people who can play the pipe organ.
-The organ has 6551 pipes and was built by Quebec company Orgues Létourneau Limitée.
-The smallest pipe (in diameter) is 1/2 inch (1.27cm) wide, and the largest is 16 inches (40.64cm) wide.
+Probably the thing The Winspear is most known for is their massive pipe organ (The Davis Concert Organ) that it has on the stage.
+The pipe organ has only been played a few times in concert because there are just a few people who can play the pipe organ.
+The organ has 6551 pipes.
+It was built by the Quebec company Orgues Létourneau Limitée.
+The smallest (in diameter) is 1/2 inch (1.27cm) wide, and the largest is 16 inches (40.64cm) wide.
 Despite the fact, we couldn’t hear it played on the tour the pipe organ is massive and quite impressive.

-The tour usually includes going backstage area, but we were all too interested in the pipe organ and the concert hall, so we didn’t have time for that.
-I’ve been backstage before, so it wasn’t a big loss for me.
-Considering the tour was completely free, included lunch, and was informative and fun it was a great way to spend an hour in downtown Edmonton.
+The tour usually includes going to the backstage area, but we were all too interested in the pipe organ and the concert hall, so we didn’t have time for that.
+I’ve been backstage before, so it wasn’t a significant loss for me.
+Considering the tour was completely free, and included lunch it was a fun and exciting way to spend an hour in downtown Edmonton.